chinamike65/hugo-tuolesi/content/book4/book4en.md

 Doing wealth and giving is the real meaning of wealth, and it can also accumulate great blessings.

 For example, if you donate to build a Buddha statue, as long as the Buddha statue exists, it can produce good fortune day, night, and night for as long as possible.
-Even if the person who donated it dies, but because the Buddha statue is still there, it will accumulate good fortune in the next life. .
+Even if the person who donated it dies, but because the Buddha statue is still there, it will accumulate good fortune in the next life.

 The same goes for monks.

-When the three masters including Bodova of Kadampa practiced generosity, one often offered incense and burned incense;
+When the three masters including Bodowa of Kadampa practiced generosity, one often offered incense and burned incense;

 One builds temples, builds, Buddha statues;

 The other one often makes offerings to the monks.
 These are the best three ways to make money and give.

-Then Master Bodova said: "Some people's money was burned (offering incense);
+Then Master Bodowa said: "Some people's money was burned (offering incense);

 Some people's money has become a house (built a temple);